 It does so by establishing the causes of behaviour that challenges and addressing these.

-We use this approach in delivering our own services within Positive Futures, where our behaviour support is coordinated through a steering group made up of senior operational managers, Service Managers, our Behaviour Support Coordinators and our external consultant from Studio III, Dr Andy McDonnell.
+We use this approach in delivering our own services within Positive Futures, where our behaviour support is coordinated through a steering group made up of senior operational managers, Service Managers, our Positive Behaviour Support Specialists and our external consultant from Studio III, Dr Andy McDonnell.

 Positive behaviour support within Positive Futures includes training for staff and support and guidance on managing behaviours that challenge.

 We also offer our expertise on the creation of robust and reactive behaviour support plans to both families at an individual level, via self funding, or self directed support and on a large scale to health organisations.

 We are qualified to administer / interpret the Winnie Dunn adolescent / adult sensory profile tool.
 The adolescent / adult sensory profile tool provides a standard method to measure and profile the effect of sensory processing on functional performance.
 We all have different sensory experiences of the world around us, and an in–depth understanding of how an individual experiences the world can be invaluable in terms of providing the most favourable conditions that will allow them to flourish.

 We can provide training highlighting the link between stress and mental health and the practical steps needed to promote good mental health and emotional wellbeing.